viki-org/storm-docker/README.md

 As such, you can perform this step of editing the configuration files once (on any machine) and copy the files to all the machines of your Storm cluster.

-Copy the sample configuration files to concrete configuration files (this does not overwrite any existing concrete configuration files):
+Copy the sample configuration files to concrete configuration files (the `copy-sample-config.sh` script **does not** overwrite any existing concrete configuration files):

     ./copy-sample-config.sh